-• the owner's expected profit per item

-multiplied by the number of infringing items sold, to the extent of the owner's production or sale capability;

-- the actual profit made by the infringer; or - an amount equivalent to the deserved royalties.
+- the owner's expected profit per item multiplied by the number of infringing items sold, to the extent of the owner's production or sale capability; - the actual profit made by the infringer; or - an amount equivalent to the deserved rovalties.

-Where the trademark owner proves the amount using one of these measures, this amount will be presumed to be the damages incurred by the trademark owner.
-However, the trademark owner may seek actual damages exceeding this amount by proving the amount of such damages.
+Where the rights holder proves the amount using one of these measures, this will be presumed to be the damages incurred.
+However, the rights holder may seek actual damages exceeding this by proving the amount of such damages.

-A plaintiff may additionally claim other damages, such as consequential damages (eg, intangible damage to brand reputation) and attorneys' fees, although the courts tend to affirm claims for attorneys' fees only to a limited amount.
+A plaintiff may additionally claim other damages, such as consequential damages

+(eg, intangible damage to brand reputation) and attorneys' fees, although the courts tend to affirm claims for attorneys' fees only to a limited extent.
 There are no punitive damages under the applicable Japanese laws.

-The trademark owner may seek an order for rehabilitation of brand reputation, including corrective advertising.
+The rights holder may seek an order for rehabilitation of brand reputation, including corrective advertising.

-Criminal penalties: Intentional trademark infringements are subject to criminal penalties of up to 10 years' imprisonment and/or a fine of ¥10 million in certain cases.
+Criminal penalties: Intentional trademark infringements are subject to criminal penalties of up to 10 years' imprisonment and/ or a fine of ¥10 million in certain cases.